inleadmedia/dpl-go/docs/architecture/adr-003-error-boundaries.md

 ## Context

-We wanted to implement error boundaries in our GO application to achieve the following:
+We wanted to implement error boundaries in our GO application to achieve the graceful error handling, component isolation, debugging and logging, improved user experience.

+## Decision

+We decided to implement an error boundary wrapper specifically for paragraphs, named `ParagraphErrorBoundary`.
+This ensures that if a paragraph encounters an error, the issue is contained within that specific section of the site, preventing it from affecting the rest of the application.

+The implementation of error boundaries will be an ongoing process.
+We will integrate them progressively, adding them to components where they provide the most benefit as we continue to develop and enhance the site.

+## Alternatives considered

+none

+## Consequences

 ### Graceful Error Handling